maccallumlab/meld_singularity/README.md

 1. Install [VirtualBox](https://www.virtualbox.org)
 2. Install [Vagrant](https://www.virtualbox.org)
+3. `vagrant plugin install vagrant-disksize`

 Run `vagrant up` to boot up the virutal machine.

 Run `vagrant ssh` to connect to the virtual machine.
 Press `Ctrl-D` to exit.

 Run `vagrant halt` to stop the virtual machine.
 If you want to reclaim the space, run `vagrant destroy` to remove the image from your system.
+(The vagrant images can be quite large.)

 ## Step 2: Edit the singularity definition